preethamdheeraj/Hackerrank_Solutions/README.md

 # Hackerrank_Solutions
 Solutions to all the hackerrank problems solved for practise, challenges, and coding contests

-### the main readme will contain all the changes that the current file will reflect in the commit when done from github desktop
+### this will act as a link

+--- ignore the line above will be removed later ---